bonsai-rx/docs/README.md

 > [!NOTE]
 > This repo hosts the documentation for the base Bonsai library.
 Documentation for each new Bonsai package will be hosted in its own repo, for instance, https://github.com/bonsai-rx/machinelearning.
 The instructions below apply to both documentation for the base Bonsai library as well as new packages.

-Documentation is built using DocFx, a static site generator that automatically generates API documentation for .NET projects and deployed using a Github Actions workflow on Github Pages.
+Documentation is built using DocFx, a static site generator that automatically generates API documentation for .NET projects, and deployed using Github Actions on Github Pages.

 # Would you like to contribute to documentation?